vineethravi2310/Puck-2D-UMAT-Subroutine/README.md

 |:--:|
 | *eLamX Results* |

 The same model has been created in eLamX; a composite calculator developed at TU Dresden.
 Above are the results of the eLamX calculator.
 From the above image, It can be seen that the failure occurs in the 90° ply.
-Now we shall be comparing these with the Abaqus results.
+Now we shall be comparing these with the Abaqus UMAT results.

 | ![](Images/Ply1.png) |